 A HECM reverse mortgage can help you reach your financial goals but might affect your eligibility for Medicaid and other types of government aid.
 Learn more about Medicaid eligibility and reverse mortgages and how they might affect you.

 Quickly Jump To What You’re Looking For:

 To qualify for a HECM Reverse Mortgage, you need to meet certain requirements.
-For example, you — and your spouse, if you have one — need to be at least 62 years old.
+For Example at least one borrower must be 62 or older to qualify.
+FHA now allows the other spouse to be under 62 years of age.
 You also need to own your home and plan on continuing to live in it.
 In Florida, you need to attend a counseling session before getting a HECM.

 Medicaid is a public health insurance program for people who have low incomes.
 It’s not to be confused with Medicare, which is the federal health insurance program primarily for people over the age of 65.

 If you meet eligibility requirements, you can qualify for Medicaid at any age.
 About 20% of people in the U.S. qualify for Medicaid.

 Medicaid is a federal program but is administered by individual states.
 That means the requirements might be slightly different from state to state.
 In Florida, a two-person household’s maximum income to qualify for Medicaid is $24,353.

 If you plan on getting a HECM, you might be concerned that a reverse mortgage will affect your Medicaid benefits, since the proceeds from the HECM can increase your monthly income.
 Generally, your reverse mortgage won’t keep you from getting Medicaid if you need it, provided you choose the monthly payment option for your HECM rather than the lump sum option.